 - To prepare this delicious Greek stuffed tomatoes recipe, start by preparing your vegetables.
 Slice off the top of the tomatoes.
 Using a spoon remove the flesh of the tomatoes and keep it in a bowl.
 (The flesh of the tomatoes will be the base for the tomato sauce for the Gemista.)
 Slice off the top of the eggplants and remove the flesh, using a spoon.
 Cut the flesh of the eggplants in small cubes and set aside, as you will use them later for the filling of the Gemista.
 Slice off the top of the peppers and remove the seeds and white parts from the inside.

 - Prepare the sauce for the Gemista.
 In a blender add the flesh of the tomatoes, 5-6 tbsps olive oil, the tomato paste, sugar, season with salt and pepper and mix to combine.
 Set aside.

 - Prepare the filling for the Gemista.
 In a saucepan add some olive oil and sauté the onions, until translucent.
 Chop the zucchini in small cubes, add in the saucepan and sauté for one more minute.
 At the end add the flesh of the eggplants (chopped) and the chopped garlic and sauté, until softened.
 Add the rice and continue sautéing, unit it becomes transculent.
-Pour in 1 tin chopped tomatoes and season with salt and pepper.
-As soon as the liquid has been absorbed, the stuffing is ready.
-Remove the pan from the stove and stir in the fresh herbs.
+Pour in 1 tin chopped tomatoes, 2 cups of water and season with salt and pepper.
+Let the filling come to a boil.
+After 5 minutes the stuffing is ready.
+It doesn’t need to cook throughout as it will continue cooking in the oven.
+Remove the pan from the stove and stir in the fresh herbs and taste and season with some more salt and pepper if needed.